 In soil, they need growing plants to release exudates to attract and feed them.
 In all three of these habitats, you must be aware of appropriate moisture, aerobic conditions, security from UV light and temperature extremes, continual additions of soil organic matter (SOM) for a food source, managing to not collapse numbers with too much food at one time, appropriate foods for the microbes you want to establish, not disturbing the ecosystem to break fungal strands or harm nematode populations, calcium levels in clay soil, higher trophic-level organisms (like microarthropods and earthworms) to assist the decomposition process, and much more.

 Most of the vermicompost samples, and almost all hot compost samples I look at are full of bacteria, and not much more.
-The best value of our January clinic will be that we will cover all the ways to increase your microbe diversity and density in your vermicomposting practices.
+The best value of our clinics are that we cover all the ways to increase your microbe diversity and density in your vermicomposting practices.

 UWC: I’ve been hearing a lot about fungi lately and reaaalllllly enjoyed watching this TED Talk on fungi by Paul Stamets.
 So I know fungi are good, and Stamets’ talk taught me more about why.
 Can you take a similar stab at explaining, in layman’s terms, why fungi are so beneficial?